What is the Lawyer Assistance Program (“LAP”)?

 What happens if I am involved with the LAP, but later something comes up and I become involved in the discipline process?
 Will the LAP disclose anything in that situation?

-No. If you later become involved in the discipline process, you may choose to disclose your LAP participation or you may choose to enter into a LAP deferral where you ask the LAP to report compliance with clinical recommendations to the grievance committee, but LAP does not disclose it unless you ask us to do so in writing.
+No. If you later become involved in the discipline process, you may choose to disclose your LAP participation or you may choose to enter into a LAP deferral where you ask the LAP to report compliance with clinical recommendations to the grievance committee, but the LAP does not disclose it unless you ask us to do so in writing.

 I think I have a drinking problem.
 Am I going to get into trouble with the discipline arm of the bar if I seek help for that?